pluto-lang/pluto/docs/blogs/231227-envisioning-a-cloud-native-application-development-paradigm.en.md

 main();
 ```

-Importantly, after computational modules are delineated, the code file sans these modules should also be treated as a computational module.
+Crucially, once computational modules are demarcated, the original code file excluding these modules should also be treated as a computational module.
 This module serves as the application's entrypoint, akin to the main function in a monolithic app, orchestrating the entire application logic.

-Thus, we attain the development experience of monolithic programming, coupled with the ability for cloud-based distributed execution through compile-time splitting.
-The offspring of this development approach is an application that thrives directly on the cloud infrastructure, epitomizing a cloud-native app.
+Thus, we achieve the development experience of monolithic programming, paired with the capability for cloud-based distributed execution through compile-time splitting.
+The outcome of this development approach is an application that thrives directly on the cloud infrastructure, embodying a true cloud-native app.

 ## Example

-Consider an example program based on this concept.
-The program employs the Monte Carlo method to compute Pi.
-The logic is simple: spawn 10 Workers, each conducting a million samples, then tally the results.
+Take an example program based on this concept.
+The program applies the Monte Carlo method to compute Pi.
+The logic is straightforward: spawn 10 Workers, each conducting a million samples, then accumulate the results.

 ```typescript
 const calculatePi = new Function((iterations: number): number => {